 WeChat is king in China with over 850 million active monthly users.
 A celeb needs to create an official, service account and share quality content to grow their following.
 Followers will receive push notifications with updates appearing in their chat feed.
 This is fantastic for exposure.
 The more followers the greater the star’s status.

 The other great technique is posting in groups, these are very active and built around specific interests.
 This allows you to target potential new fans based on relevant interests.
-For example sporting WeChat communities if you are promoting a tennis star, you can also create and promote conversation topics to create a ‘buzz’.
+For example, in sporting WeChat communities, if you are promoting a tennis star, you can also create and promote conversation topics to create a ‘buzz’.

 Weibo (literally ‘micro blog’) is the perfect platform for promoting a celebrity because it is a much more ‘open network’, unlike on WeChat, users can see posts from anyone and don’t have to be connected first.

-There are also a host of ‘key opinion leaders’ who have already built a large and impressionable following around themselves.
-These KOL’s can be recruited to share your content and partner with a star to build their reputation in China.
+There is also a host of ‘key opinion leaders who has already built a large and impressionable following around themselves.
+These KOLs can be recruited to share your content and partner with a star to build their reputation in China.
 Joining forces with famous Chinese celebrities increases your legitimacy and profile, the key here is forging the connection with the right agencies.

 Breaking into the Chinese E-Media

-The traditional printing press (like in the rest of the world) is on the decline.
+The traditional printing press (like in the rest of the world) is declining.
 The most effective solution is to be featured in the e-media.
 To do this you need to create a Mandarin Chinese PR campaign with quality content shared via the most effective portals.

-Connections with journalists and publications is everything here.
+Connections with journalists and publications are everything here.
 It must be noted that a certain style of writing is best, the Mandarin Chinese language is very direct.
-There is less ‘wordplay’ in Chinese PR, clarity and directness are more important.
+There is less ‘wordplay’ in Chinese PR, and clarity and directness are more important.

 Tapping into Forums

-Forums such as ‘Tianya’ or ‘Douban’ are strongly comment based, you can start relevant conversations/topics and link these to a celebrity.
-In a more collectivist society the views and opinions of others in forums is very important for the creation of a celebrity.
+Forums such as ‘Tianya’ or ‘Douban’ are strongly commented based, you can start relevant conversations/topics and link these to a celebrity.
+In a more collectivist society, the views and opinions of others in forums are very important for creating a celebrity.

 We are a specialist digital marketing agency based in Shanghai, China.
 We focus purely on the Chinese market and deeply understand personal branding in the aptly termed ‘mysterious orient’.
 We look to form serious partnerships with serious projects as ‘your team on the ground’ in China.